deib-polimi/online-testing-augmented-simulator/documentation/ARTIFACT.md

 - **Usage Permissions:** Ensure compliance with the simulator’s terms of service if you plan to distribute or reuse the base simulator outputs.

 **Storage Requirements:**
-- **Data Size:** Each augmented dataset may range from 7GB to 10 GB, depending on the number of scenarios and image resolution.
+- **Data Size:** Each augmented dataset may range from 7 GB to 10 GB, depending on the number of scenarios and image resolution.
 - **Disk Space:** Users should have sufficient storage (e.g., an additional 50GB) if all datasets are downloaded and expanded simultaneously.

 > **Note**: Users must verify they have adequate **Storage** if employing these datasets for deep learning tasks or further augmentation.
 All datasets are compressed as 'tar.xz' files.
+Overall, we recommend to have 200 GB.

 ### Augmented Datasets